 Statistics cannot be done in a mathematical vacuum.
 As it usually involves real-life reference, knowledge about the circumstances can be as important as any sort of calculation.
 This course will contain some questions that may seem not to be "purely" math - this is quite intentional, as context is often required for a valid analysis.

 It may seem, at this point, that statistics can only serve to confound.
-However, statistics can be used to pierce deception rather than just create it, as you'll see in the next quiz.
+However, you'll find statistics can be used to pierce deception rather than just create it — begin the course to find out how!